Feedpads and stand-off areas

-- does not pollute any water course or ground water
+- pollute any water course or ground water

-Ideally the dairy and pad waste storage should be the same, as this will save on the cost, however it is important to ensure that your existing pond can hold the extra effluent that is generated from the pad.
+Ideally the dairy and pad waste storage should be the same, as this will save on the cost, but it's important to make sure that your existing pond can hold the extra effluent that's generated from the pad.

 Design of the base